brodieG/svgchop/README.md

 -   Gradients[1].

-The implementation does not conform to the standard, but it works reasonably well across a wide variety of SVGs:
+The implementation does not conform to the standard, but it works reasonably well across a wide variety of SVGs.
+Each diptych has a browser-rendered image on the left, and an `svgchop`ped render on the right.
+We purposefully chopped coarsely for effect:

 <a href=extra/gallery.png style='text-decoration: none; color: inherit;'>
 <img